samiBendou/space3/CONTRIBUTING.md

 ## How to suggest a feature or enhancement

 ### Philosophy
-meca3 philosophy is to provide fast and easy to use tools for 3D mechanics, it's great for 3D simulations that reconstruct real physics behaviors.
+space3 philosophy is to provide fast and easy to use tools for 3D maths, it's great for 3D simulations that reconstruct real physics behaviors but also for 3D graphics.

-The module must provide as many tools as possible to manipulate 3D objects such as vectors, matrix, trajectories...
+The module must provide as many tools as possible to manipulate 3D objects such as vectors, matrix, points...

 It has to be easily integrable with a 3D animation framework such as [threejs](https://threejs.org/).